nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 4.4.2.
 View your schedule: `sview`

-You can use this command to view the list of all your schedules.
+You can use this command to view the list of all of your schedules.

 **Format:** `sview`